-Invoices for services or Products coming from other country within the VAT zone.
+Invoices for services or Products coming from another country within the VAT zone.

 With ROI registration.

-In such case, you would have to account for the invoice with 0% IVA, as shown above in the case of international invoice, and include the Tag “ Intra-community invoice”.
+In such cases, you would have to account for the invoice with 0% IVA, as shown above in the case of an international invoice, and include the Tag “ Intra-community invoice”.